Gedankenlaus/wave_breaker/README.md

 (\nabla^2 \circ \psi)(\mathbf{r}, t)
 $$

 The discrete Laplacian operator can be derived using finite differences.
-We will denote the discrete version as $D^2$ here. $D^2$ can be written as a stencil using finite differences:
+We will denote the discrete version as $D^2$ here. $D^2$ can be written as a stencil:

 $$  D^2_h = \frac{1}{h^2} \begin{bmatrix}
 0 & 1 & 0\\